-Fig. 86 USB connection in glove box on passenger side.
+Fig. 89 USB connection\ in glove box on passenger side.

-For information concerning the use of this equipment, please see the Radio handbook. \blacksquare
+For information concerning the use of this equipment, please see the Radio handbook. $\blacksquare$

-First-aid kit, warning triangle, fire extinguisher
+First-aid kit, warning triangle, fire extinguisher\

-First aid kit, warning triangles and fire extinguisher
+First-aid kit, warning triangle and fire extinguisher

 The use of reflective warning triangles is obligatory in emergencies in some countries.
 As are the first aid kit and a set of spare lightbulbs.